Flour Massacre: Background

 After the incident, the IDF spokesperson stated that they had been delivering aid without problem for four days leading up to the incident, and that Israel has not put any limit on the amount of aid that can be delivered into Gaza.
 Humanitarian aid workers, however, described this characterization as "disingenuous".
 Israel has stated that the UN is to blame for the lack of delivery of humanitarian aid.
 The UN OCHA has rebuked those statements.
-The aid delivery was operated by private contractors as part of an Israeli operation which OCHA said was made without coordination with the U.N.
+The aid delivery was operated by private contractors as part of an Israeli operation which OCHA said was made without coordination with the UN.
 The aid convoy was one of at least four convoys organized by Israel in a new collaboration with local Palestinian businessmen to northern Gaza, where international groups have paused the majority of operations, citing Israeli refusals to give clearance to aid trucks and increasing lawlessness.
 The trucks were provided by local businessmen, with security and organization done by Israel.